 Describing the contents and purpose of the site-specific inspection plan.

-Describing the purpose of the inspection planning
+Describing the purpose of the inspection planning; communications with licensee regulatory staff (emails/phone calls), and full utilization/access of the licensee’s e-libraries for licensee document access.
+Most licensees have implemented e-libraries.

 Providing your supervisor or the person designated as a resource with a specific inspection plan that you have prepared.
 Describe the purpose and contents of a specific inspection plan.